GIScience/openrouteservice/docs/installation/Building-from-Source.md

      `openrouteservice-api-tests` modules as Maven model.
      For IntelliJ Idea, have a look at [these instructions](Opening-Project-in-IntelliJ).

-  2. Configure your IDE to run `tomcat7:run-war` as the maven goal, setting the environment variable `ORS_CONFIG=ors-config-test.json`.
+  2. Configure your IDE to run `tomcat7:run` as the maven goal, setting the environment variable `ORS_CONFIG=ors-config.json`.
+For IntelliJ Idea, have a look at [these instructions](Opening-Project-in-IntelliJ).

+     Using these settings, **cross-origin requests will not be permitted**.
+If you need this to be possible, use the run command `tomcat7:run-war` instead.
+Running this command will create the files `ors.war` and `./ors/WEB-INF/web.xml` inside the `openrouteservice/target` folder.
+The CORS settings will be set to `cors.allowed.origins` in the `web.xml` file.

   3. You can run API tests via JUnit.